calvincetom/fleamart/README.md

-#Barter cum currency marketplace for used products
+# marketplace for used products